NexPlayer/Android-SDK/Synchronization-Feature-android.md

 - Setting a very low SPD value for the stream might affect smooth playback experience as it won’t allow the player to create enough buffer.

-TEST LINK:
+EXAMPLE TEST LINK:

 [https://akamaibroadcasteruseast.akamaized.net/cmaf/live/657078/akasource/out.mpd]()

-#### *To configure synchronization feature from the code we have to add the next properties:

-# NexPlayer Synchronization Feature

-## How to enable synchronization feature?
+## How to enable synchronization feature from the code

 NexPlayer synchronization can be enabled by setting the following property: